GLKit Tutorial for iOS: Getting started with OpenGL ES

 There are three types of objects to be aware of, here:

-• Vertex Buffer Object (VBO): Keeps track of the per-vertex data itself, like the data you have in the Vertices array.
+- Vertex Buffer Object (VBO): Keeps track of the per-vertex data itself, like the data you have in the

-• Element Buffer Object (EBO): Keeps track of the indices that define triangles, like the indices you have stored in the Indices array.
+array. - Element Buffer Object (EBO): Keeps track of the indices that define triangles, like the indices you have stored in the

 extension Array {